pavelvodrazka/ctf-writeups/hackyeaster2019/challenges/egg08/README.md

 ### Solution

 This challenge was a trolling masterpiece.
 Small QR codes said "remove me".
 So I did.
 Then I spent literally hours trying to solve it graphically.
-I hoped that I could find another smaller QR code sharing same pixels with the original one.
+I hoped that I could find another smaller QR code sharing the same pixels with the original one.
 Such a waste of time...

 Then i tried different approach.
 I inspected the image file.

 ```
-$ strings modernart.jpg
+$ strings -n 20 modernart.jpg
-... (snip) ...
 (E7EF085CEBFCE8ED93410ACF169B226A)
-... (snip) ...
 (KEY=1857304593749584)
-... (snip) ...
 ```

 It looked like a ciphertext and a decryption key.
 I thought I have to guess the cipher but luckily there was another hint hidden at the end of the file.